 Agriculture and Gardening Club

-The Agriculture and Gardening Club introduces Cadets to the fundamentals of gardening, from learning how to build, plant, manage, and harvest a garden, as well as how to manage water irrigation, pest control, and many other areas.
+The Agriculture and Gardening Club introduces cadets to the fundamentals of gardening.
+Learn how to build, plant, manage, and harvest a garden, as well as how to manage water irrigation, pest control, and many other areas.

-The Club also gives back to the school by donating most of the herbs, fruits and vegetables they grow to our campus dining hall.
+The club also gives back to the school by donating most of the herbs, fruits, and vegetables they grow to our campus dining hall.
 Enjoy the wonder of watching a garden grow and learn life skills!

 The Automobile Club focuses on the appreciation of classic cars.
 In this fun club, cadets will learn about them through guest speakers and demonstrations.
 Go retro and learn about the world of automobiles!

 Chalk Talk Club

-In Chalk Talk Club, Cadets will write kind and inspiring messages in chalk around campus as a way to promote kindness.
+In Chalk Talk Club, cadets will write kind and inspiring messages in chalk around campus as a way to promote kindness.
 Spread our values of gratitude and compassion through your words and deeds!

 Cyber Security Club

-The computer club is going to focus on cyber security this year.
-We’ll focus on how to defend your personal information online as well as take responsibility for your own data.
+The computer club focuses on cyber security and other topics.
+We focus on how to defend your personal information online as well as take responsibility for your own data.

-If you’re currently in the Cyber Security class be aware that we’ll be using some of the same material, but you are still welcome to join.
+If you are currently in the Cyber Security class, be aware that we’ll be using some of the same material, but you are still welcome to join.
 Join other techies and gain valuable career and life skills!

 Gay-Straight Alliance (GSA)

-This club raises awareness for the environment and issues that are of concern today- specifically trash and recyclables on the beach, ocean, and waterways in our community.
+This club raises awareness for the environment and issues that are of concern today, In particular, we focus on trash and recyclables on the beach, ocean, and waterways in our community.
 This club takes action by organizing and participating in local beach cleanups.

 Interact club is a service club and is part of Rotary International, the world’s first service club organization.
 The parent international organization consists of over 30,000 clubs around the world and boasts more than million business and professional leaders as members.

-Individual Rotary clubs sponsor the youth component, Interact clubs, by providing guidance and support.
+Individual Rotary clubs sponsor the youth component (Interact clubs), by providing guidance and support.
 One of the club’s favorite activities is supporting the Leukemia and Lymphoma Society through its annual Pasta for Pennies fundraiser.
 Make a difference in the world!

-We’ve all come across some anime, sushi and ninjas… but what else is there to Japan?
-Come get deeper into a culture that has had major influence on the rest of the world despite being a very small country.
-This club will be led by a cadet that is currently in Japan to show you first hand (Shoda Ryu).
-Mr. Matsuoka will also give insight from his experience living in Japan.
+We’ve all come across some anime, sushi and ninjas, but what else is there to Japan?
+Come get a deeper glimpse into a culture that has had major influence on the rest of the world, despite being a very small country.
+This club will give you insights into the culture, history, traditions, and more.
+Gain new spiritual, cultural, and historic insights!

-This club will allow for Cadets to participate in and practice their military skills through drill, rifle, color guard, and raider challenge.
-The Cadets will utilize their current skills as well as augment their technique in some or all of the specialty areas.
+This club will allow cadets to participate in and practice their skills in drill, rifle spinning, color guard, raider challenge, and more.
+The cadets will utilize their current skills, as well as augment their technique in some or all of the specialty areas.
 Improve skills and self-discipline!

 National Honor Society (NHS)